hashicorp/vault/website/source/docs/platform/k8s/helm/examples.html.md

        ```
        -> `CSR_NAME` can be any name you want.
 It's the name of the CSR as seen by Kubernetes

-    2. Send the CSR to Kubernetes
+    2. Send the CSR to Kubernetes.

         ```bash
         kubectl create -f ${TMPDIR}/csr.yaml